kokolina1888/sr-list/sr-list/README.md

    -  filterByCategoryHandler - saves in **local state** current filter value and dispatches **Global recipes state's** method fetchFilteredRecipesList(filterName, filterValue)
    **Note** Since Recipes list component gets recipes by rendering **Recipes component** which in turn gets recipes to be loaded from the global recipes state and when recipes are being filtered the method fetchFilteredRecipesList sets in global state the value of the global recipe property - the button FILTER is useless, since after a category to filter recipes is selected, recipes are displayed instantly.
    -  searchByRecipeNameHandler - dispatches **Global recipes state's** method fetchByNameRecipesList(filterName, filterValue)
    -  inputChangedHandler - saves in lical state current search value

-### Add Recipe To Shopping List, Remove Recipe From SL
+### Add and Recipe From Shopping List
+**Add Recipe**
+- implemented in src\components\recipeCard\index.js and sr-list\src\pages\recipePage\index.js
+ - addRecipeToShoppingListHandler - dispatches **global shopping list state's method** addRecipeToShoppingList
+        - on success this method dispatches     - addToShoppingListSuccess() - to set success message
+                                                - countUserShoppingListRecipes(userId) - to update number of recipes in tha nav tab
+**Remove Recipe** - see **Current User's recipes in SL**

 ### Current User's recipes in SL
+sr-list\src\pages\shoppingListPage\index.js
+**Shopping List** class based component
+- componentDidMount
+    - gets user's recipes by global state method - getUserShoppingList
+    - gets units and product from the global state

+- createShoppingList -
+      - receives user's shopping list, units, products as parameters
+      - returns data object consisted of two prperties/type of array/ - unique recipes/arrRecipes/ and unique products/arrProducts/ from the recipes with their data

+  removeFromShoppingListHandler - dispatches globals state method - removeRecipeFromShoppingList

+  modalClickedHandler - closes modal message and resets message.
+Since messages are retrieved from the global state.

+  **shoppingListData** is created after all needed data is set in state - the shoppingList, the products, the units **createShoppingList** method is called - reduces the data to Recipes and Products arrays While the reduced data object is created user sees **Spinner** /stateless component/

+### Add Recipe To Favorites, Remove Recipe From Favorites

 ### Current User's recipes in FL
-### Add Recipe To Favorites, Remove Recipe From Favorites
 ### See Recipe

 ## Components